 It is also the watch with possibly the most varied assortment of styles, from any manufacturer.
 The choice in different bezel, dial, bracelet and index configurations over the years are too great to count.
 There is a Datejust to suit literally anybody.

 Lower Price Point

 The stainless steel models, as well as underlining the less pompous nature of the watch, also makes it an extremely tempting purchase as far as price goes.

 For a watch with such an impressive heritage, it is possible to join the Datejust owners club for a surprisingly small outlay.

-At Beckertime, we always have a great assortment of both men’s and ladies Datejust models on offer, from rare vintage pieces up to the latest contemporary models.
+At BeckerTime, we always have a great assortment of both men’s and ladies Datejust models on offer.
+These range from rare vintage pieces up to the latest contemporary models.

 The stainless steel Rolexes have long been the most popular versions in any particular series.
 Partly because of the lower costs, but also for the versatility.
-Their neutral tones complement far more situations than yellow gold can, as well as being more resilient as a daily wear.
+Their neutral tones complement far more situations than yellow gold can.
+It’s also more resilient as a daily wear.